Infineon/btsdk-hid/README.md

 ### Overview

-This repo contains HID libraries used in BTSDK2.0 and higher.
+This repo contains HID libraries used in BTSDK 2.0 and higher.
 The libraries included in this repo are:

-* hidd_lib<br/>
+* hidd_lib2<br/>
     * BLE HID Device library<br/>